authelia/authelia/docs/content/en/integration/openid-connect/seafile/index.md

 ### Application

-To configure [Seafile] to utilize Authelia as an [OpenID Connect 1.0] Provider:
+Configure [Seafile] to use Authelia as an [OpenID Connect 1.0] Provider.

 1. [Seafile] may require some dependencies such as `requests_oauthlib` to be manually installed.
    See the [Seafile] documentation in the [see also](#see-also) section for more information.

-2. Edit your [Seafile] `seahub_settings.py` configuration file and add configure the following:
+2. Edit your [Seafile] `seahub_settings.py` configuration file and add the following:

 ```python
 ENABLE_OAUTH = True